 FIG. 2.
-Two-dimensional cuts through the potential energy surface for $H_2$ dissociation on clean and hydrogen covered Pd(100) as a function of the $H_2$ center of mass distance from the surface and the H-H spacing. a) $H_2$ dissociation at clean Pd(100) in a $(2 \times 2)$ geometry in a bridge-hollow-bridge (bhb) configuration; b) $H_2$ dissociation above an adsorbed hydrogen atom on Pd(100) in a $(2 \times 2)$ geometry in a bhb configuration; c) $H_2$ dissociation adjacent to an adsorbed hydrogen atom on Pd(100) in a $(2 \times 2)$ geometry in a bhb configuration; d) $H_2$ dissociation in a hydrogen divacancy of a hydrogen-precovered $7H(3 \times 3)/Pd(100)$ surface in a hollow-bridge-hollow configuration.
-The energy spacing of the contour lines is indicated besides the figures, in a), c) and d) it is 0.1 eV, in b) it is 0.2 eV.
+Two-dimensional cuts through the potential energy surface for H2 dissociation on clean and hydrogen covered Pd(100) as a function of the H2 center of mass distance from the surface and the H-H spacing. (a) H2 dissociation at clean Pd(100) in a $(2 \times 2)$ geometry in a bridge-hollow-bridge (bbb) configuration; (b) H2 dissociation above an adsorbed hydrogen atom on Pd(100) in a $(2 \times 2)$ geometry in a bbb configuration; (c) H2 dissociation adjacent to an adsorbed hydrogen atom on Pd(100) in a $(2 \times 2)$ geometry in a hydrogen divacancy of a hydrogen-precovered 7H(3 × 3)/Pd(100) surface in a hollow-bridge-hollow configuration.
+The energy spacing of the contour lines is indicated besides the figures, in (a), (c), and (d) it is 0.1 eV, in (b) it is 0.2 eV.
 The adsorption geometries are indicated in the insets in each panel.

-bhb dissociation path is increased by 0.1 eV compared to clean surface if the adjacent hollow site is occupied by a hydrogen atom.
-Yet, in spite of this repulsive interaction the H2 dissociation into a hydrogen divacancy on an almost H-covered Pd(100) surface is still non-activated, in contrast to Pd(111) [39].
-Figure 2d shows the elbow plot of H2 dissociation in a hydrogen divacancy of a hydrogen-precovered $7H(3 \times 3)/Pd(100)$ surface in the hollow-bridge-hollow (hbh) configuration.
-Although the minimum energy path towards dissociative adsorption is less attractive than the corresponding hbh path on clean Pd(100) [48, 49], there is no barrier along this path.
-Finally it should also be noted that on hydrogen-precovered Pd(100) the non-activated adsorption of an impinging $H_2$ molecule in a single hydrogen vacancy is possible with one hydrogen atom ending in the four-fold hollow site and the other one in an adjacent bridge site [34].
+Adsorbed hydrogen atoms also influence the energetics of the adsorption of further hydrogen molecules in neighboring sites, as Fig. 2(c) demonstrates.
+The barrier for the bhb dissociation path is increased by 0.1 eV compared to clean surface if the adjacent hollow site is occupied by a hydrogen atom.
+Yet, this repulsive interaction is still rather weak so that the H2 dissociation into a hydrogen divacancy on an almost H-covered Pd(100) surface is still non-activated, in contrast to Pd(111).
+Figure 2(d) shows the elbow plot of $H_2$ dissociation in a hydrogen divacancy of a hydrogen-precovered $7H(3 \times 3)/Pd(100)$ surface in the hollow-bridge-hollow (hbh) configuration.
+Although the minimum energy path towards dissociative adsorption is less attractive than the corresponding hbh path on clean Pd(100), there is no barrier along this path.
+Finally it should also be noted that on hydrogenprecovered Pd(100) the non-activated adsorption of an impinging H2 molecule in a single hydrogen vacancy is possible with one hydrogen atom ending in the four-fold hollow site and the other one in an adjacent bridge site.